CHANGING THE GAME BY INCREASING BOTH DENSITY AND EFFICIENCY.

 - Located in Morgantown, WV.

-- Our third-generation modular enclosure design enabled us to build the data center directly onto the concrete pad and occupy 40’ x 60’ of the available space.
+- Our third-generation modular data center design enabled us to build the data center directly onto the concrete pad and occupy 40’ x 60’ of the available space.

 - We removed the need for a chiller plant by using adiabatic cooling in the enclosed cold aisles and creating a single, centralized enclosed hot aisle for better venting.